Amy Carlson (religious leader): Death

 By September 2020, Carlson was in poor health and was paralyzed from the waist down; Carlson herself stated that she had cancer.
 In the weeks leading up to her death, the police were called multiple times to perform wellness checks on her.
 On each visit, LHW members claimed she was not home.

 In early April 2021, the group was located in an RV park in Mount Shasta in northern California but were asked to leave due to overcrowding.
 Carlson was last seen alive by someone outside the group on April 10, 2021.

 In the HBO documentary Love Has Won, the group said that they traveled to Ashland, Oregon, upon Carlson's request, and stayed in Callahan's Mountain Lodge.
 While there, Carlson lost all motor control and had to be carried around.
 According to a YouTube video by two members, Carlson had asked to be taken to the hospital, but they had refused.
 She died in the room at Callahan's Mountain Lodge on an unknown date very soon after the move.
 The group moved Carlson's body a few days after her death to the Mount Hood National Forest when the hotel staff became suspicious.
 The group waited for the "Galactic" beings to pick up her body, but Castillo claimed that he heard a calling to move Carlson's body.
-Her body was driven back to the group's mission home at 4 Alceda Court in Moffat County near Crestone, Colorado.
+Her body was driven back to the group's mission home at 4 Alceda Court in Saguache County near Crestone, Colorado.